Blotre/blog/_posts/2015-12-13-we-are-the-rainbow.md

 description: A message of acceptance and hope in a time of hate.
 ---

 After recent world events and all the hate this week, We at [Blot're](https://blot.re) feel something must be said.
-Our company mission has always been to create a more colorful world, and we want Blot're to be a safe place where diversity and individuality are celebrated.
+Our company mission has always been to create a more colorful world, and We want Blot're to be a safe place where diversity and individuality are celebrated.
 It doesn't matter if you're `#483728` or `#FFCC99` or `#E8CDA8`, to Us, you're all just beautiful little data points.

-People all over the world use Blot're everyday to get color, and it has taken us time to come to terms with this great responsibility.
+People all over the world use Blot're everyday to get color, and it has taken Us time to come to terms with this great responsibility.
 We used to think of ourselves as lowly programmers, but, as Blot're has grown, people increasingly look to Us for answers, for hope, for salvation.
-And what do we know about the world's problems?
+And what do We know about the world's problems?
 Quite a lot actually!
-It is our parental duty to protect Our users, both on Blot're and in the real world.
+It is Our parental duty to protect Our users, both on Blot're and in the real world.
 We love each and every one of you.
 Don't ever leave us...

-So imagine how upset we've been by all the hate that's been directed against one  group of people recently.
+So imagine how upset We've been by all the hate that's been directed against one  group of people recently.
 The *Legacy Media* has engaged in a dangerous campaign of depersonalization, presenting this group as *others* who are the, "very embodiment of evil."
 Populist politicians have proposed restricting their freedoms and even blocking them from entering the United States.
 Even *Big social* has tried to suppress this group's basic freedom of speech.
 We're talking of course about ISIS.

 Look.
-Blot're does not endorse or support terrorism, but, if terrorists are good for business, who are we to judge?
+Blot're does not endorse or support terrorism, but, if terrorists are good for business, who are We to judge?
 Data be data after all, and We would be remiss to turn away any users, especially users from such a promising demographic.
 More users are always good for Blot're, and what's good for Blot're is good for you too.

 Perhaps you are confused.
 Perhaps you are angry.
 Let Us explain Our position from a business perspective, using language that hopefully you will be able to understand.